-Associate Professor, Social and Decision Sciences
+Associate Professor of Psychology, Social and Decision Sciences

 EducationPh.D.: Princeton University